-Omega-3 fatty acids in fisha nd fish oils have been found to improve heart health, helping to protect healthy people agaisnt heart disease, as well as reducing the incidence of cardiac events and death in people with existing heart disease.
+Omega-3 fatty acids in fish and fish oils have been found to improve heart health, helping to protect healthy people against heart disease, as well as reducing the incidence of cardiac events and death in people with existing heart disease.

-The heart foundation of Australia recommends raking 500mg of combined DHA and EPA a day.
+The Heart Foundation of Australia recommends taking 500mg of combined DHA and EPA a day.
 They recommend that people with high levels of triglycerides (detected in a blood test) should take up to four capsules of 1000mg fish oils daily.
 They also recommend eating 2g of alpha-linolenic acid (ALA) a day.

 DHA is very important during pregnancy as it is essential for the development of the baby's brain and nervous system.
 The amount of DHA recommended during pregnancy is 200-300mg per day.
 However, pregnant women in Australia are only consuming an average of 99mg of DHA a day.
 To consume enough DHA, eat three serves of oily fish (salmon, mackerel, sardines) a week, or take a daily fish oil supplement containing 300mg.
 Avoid fish known to be high in mercury – shark (flake), broadbill, marlin, swordfish, orange roughy (sea perch) and catfish.

-A recent review showed thatpregnant women who ate one or more servings of fish per day, had babies with better nuerodevelopment than did women who ate no no fish.
-Conversely, a review of clinical trials in which omega-3 supplementations were taken showed that there were no clear association between the supplement and cognitive outcomes of the infant.
+A recent review showed that pregnant women who ate one or more servings of fish per day, had babies with better neurodevelopment than babies of women who ate no fish.
+Conversely, a review of clinical trials in which omega-3 supplementations were taken, showed that there were no clear association between the supplement and cognitive outcomes of the infant.
 Based on these results, 2-3 serves per week of fish (low mercury sources) during pregnancy is recommended, but supplementing with 200-300mg of DHA daily, as recommended may be appropriate.

 There is some concern about the use of fish oil supplements and whether they can increase bleeding time due to blood thinning.
 However, research shows this isn't the case.
 People on blood-thinning medication, such as warfarin, should seek advice before taking fish oils.